-Castel writes about the research on various aspects of aging, including happiness; memory; staying sharp, wisdom, and habits.
+Castel writes about the research on various aspects of healthy aging, including happiness; memory; staying sharp, wisdom, and habits.
 The focus is on what factors are controllable and modifiable (more than you may think) and sensible steps you can take.
-While the main theme is the benefits of aging, Castel doesn’t shy away from the challenges and paradoxes inherent in growing older.
+While the main theme is the benefits of healthy aging, Castel doesn’t shy away from the challenges and paradoxes inherent in growing older.
 Much of the book is based on his personal interviews with an interesting mix of people, many of whom you’ll recognize, who share their experiences and observations on how they have adapted and thrived.

 We get more selective as we age.
 Castel highlights The Socioemotional Selectivity Theory developed by Laura Carstensen of Stanford University, which postulates that as we age, we tend to focus more on (and seek out more of) the positives in life.
 For example, he summarizes the findings of studies that found that older adults tend to experience more positive emotions and fewer negative ones.
 As time becomes perceived to be short (at any age) our priorities change.
 He also notes that memory becomes more selective as well, focusing more on what’s important and less on details we access in other ways.

 Curiosity and pursuing something new and/or challenging is beneficial.
 Learning something new or working to improve something is a wise move we get older.
 Castel cautions that there’s no single “silver bullet” that leads to staying sharp. having a portfolio of activities is part of the puzzle and he advises also becoming aware of what to avoid.
 A ‘Not To Do’ list can be as valuable as your To-Do list.